- HOW NATURAL POZZOLANS IMPROVE CONCRETE

 Rancho de los Caballeros, Wickenburg, Arizona

 ACCOMMODATIONS: There are rooms available on the resort property, but they are limited and booked on a first-come basis; when all available have been reserved, those wishing to participate will have to make off-site accommodation arrangements.
+IMPORTANT: Symposium rooms must be reserved by phone.
+Online reservations not available.
 Call the Rancho de los Caballeros at 800-684-5030 to reserve a room.
 For more information on the resort, visit their website: www.ranchodeloscaballeros.com

 SCHEDULE OF EVENTS: The Symposium kicks off with check-in at 4:00pm on Tuesday and ends at 6:00pm on Thursday.
 Those wishing to stay until Friday 11:00am may do so: meals for Thursday dinner and Friday breakfast are available at the resort but NOT included in the registration fee.